r4pi/r4pi.org/content/using_r.md

 This makes sense as there are a very large number of Linux distributions out there and compiling binaries for all of them isn't feasible.
 Source code is the default for all Linux OSes then, but it can also be difficult to work with.
-As an end user, having to compile packages from source can be time consuming and packages also often require specific build-time dependencies, that you'd need to make sure were available.
+As an end user, having to compile packages from source can be time consuming and packages also often require specific build-time system dependencies that you'd need to make sure were installed before attempting to build the package.

 To make this process easier, the R4Pi project runs it's own CRAN mirror that only contains a small subset of some of the most popular packages available in the public CRAN.
 Since we know exactly which version of Linux you'll be using, we're